Why Do Cats Have Wet Noses?

 What to watch for when it comes to cat noses

 Like humans, cats can get colds.
 The difference is, your feline friend isn’t going to walk around with a box of Kleenex whining about how lousy they feel.
 Respiratory infections in cats is common, and a cat nose that displays runny discharge can be a sign of it.
 It’s important to get your kitty medical help should they have a cold.
 While the average person will sit at home in misery and wait for it to pass, your cat can quickly develop an eye infection from an upper respiratory infection.
-And this is something which can cause them serious discomfort and the infection alone poses risk to their eye area.
+This is something that can cause them serious discomfort and the infection alone poses a risk to their eye area.

 Other signs of upper respiratory infections in cats include: